-Repossessed assets are initially recognised at the lower of the fair value less costs to sell and the amortised cost of the related outstanding loans on the date of repossession, and the related loans receivable together with the related impairment allowances are derecognised from the statement of financial position.
+Repossessed assets are initially recognised at fair value on the date of repossession, and the related loans receivable together with the related impairment allowances are derecognised from the statement of financial position.
 Subsequently, repossessed assets are measured at the lower of their cost and fair values less costs to sell and are presented as other assets.